Funding research & innovation

 OEE regularly briefs its members on new funding opportunities and calls for proposals.
 OEE also reaches out to its members to feed information on ocean energy RD&I priorities to the European Institutions.

 Horizon 2020 - The EU's flagship RD&I programme

 Horizon 2020 is the biggest EU research programme ever. €80 billion of funding is available through the programme between 2014 and 2020.
 It supports ocean energy research, development and innovation, with calls specific to the sector, and of general relevance.

 Ocean Energy Europe research shows that Horizon 2020 has already awarded €140m to ocean energy between 2013 and 2017; an average of €28m per year.

-The 2018-2020 programme will be launched in October 2018.
+The successor of Horizon 2020, Horizon Europe will be launched with new calls in January 2021.
 OEE is engaged on behalf of its members with the European Commission to ensure the next funding phase is aligned with the needs of the industry.

 For more information and analysis on Horizon 2020 visit the OEE Members Area.

 ETIP Ocean, a network of ocean energy experts